 More businesses fail because of cash flow issues than for any other reason.
 That’s because cash doesn’t always flow into your business at the same rate that it exits it!
 In fact, your business can be profitable yet still have cash flow problems.
 While your income statement can tell you whether you made a profit, it doesn’t take into account delinquent or missing payments or help you determine whether you actually generated enough cash to stay afloat.

-In order to understand and manage the flow of cash in and out of your business you’ll need to maintain a cash flow statement.
-Updated on a daily, weekly, or monthly basis, the statement can be a simple one-page spreadsheet or a more dynamic report created with accounting software like QuickBooks or FreshBooks.
+In order to understand and manage the flow of cash in and out of your business, you’ll need to maintain a cash flow statement.
+Updated on a daily, weekly, or monthly basis, the statement can be a simple one-page spreadsheet or a more dynamic report created with accounting software like QuickBooks or a planning and financial reporting tool like LivePlan.

 In addition to helping you gauge whether your business has enough money to cover its day-to-day activities, pay its bills on time, and maintain a positive cash flow, your cash flow statement also informs a number of other financial decisions, such as whether you need additional capital to fund seasonal fluctuations or purchase inventory to support a growth in sales.